-Whether you’re exploring Old Mission peninsula or hanging out in southwest Michigan, wine tasting is a great way to spend a cold winter afternoon in Michigan.
+Whether you’re exploring Old Mission Peninsula or hanging out in Southwest Michigan, wine tasting is a great way to spend a cold winter afternoon in Michigan.
 The tasting rooms are less crowded, there are many labels to choose from and you often get extra attention from the tasting room manager, allowing you to ask questions and learn more about the wine, winery, best pairings and the region.
-Read more as Trisha Verma, co-founder of Drink Michigan, shares some tips on how to make your tasting trip memorable and some regions to visit across the state.
+Trisha Verma, co-founder of Drink Michigan, shares some tips on how to make your winter wine tasting trip memorable.

 One of the best parts of tasting in the winter is all the variety that’s in stock.
 This is the time to be adventurous and expand your palate.
 Talk to the tasting room manager and let them guide you in experimenting with new varietals.
 Read below for a few of our favorites from three corners of the state.

 NorthwestUndoubtedly Michigan's best-known wine region, in part because it rests on the same 45th parallel as the Bordeaux wine region in France, is the Leelanau Peninsula.
 Here, you can explore decadent nodes of various wines created specifically for the winter season.
 Plan a trip to Michigan's northwest to discover these wineries and the surrounding cities and towns.